Emokores256/dotfiles/README.md

 # dotfiles
-my customized settings from NVChad
+my customized settings from NvChad starter package for neovim.